Do you feel lost because you are thinking “I should be earning more in my business”?

 - some of the habits and patterns

 It’s not going to change your bank account tomorrow.
-I don’t want to give you that false lie or that belief – ie. if I just sit down and journal everything that’s going on, I’m going to make money tomorrow.
+I don’t want to give you that false belief – ie. if I just sit down and journal everything that’s going on, I’m going to make money tomorrow.
 Not necessarily!

 You’ll know the TRUE source of the problem